sitestacker/docs/_articles/api/webhooks.md

 ### `contribution_batch_create` Payload

 The payload is the same as what you get when retrieving a contribution batch using the [`GET /contribution-batches/:id`](api#get-a-single-contribution-batch) endpoint.

+## Contribution batch update

+When a contribution batch is updated in Site Stacker, we'll send a `contribution_batch_update` event.

+The payload is the same as the [contribution_batch_create](#contribution-batch-create).

 ## Contribution create